ampproject/amp-wp/contributing.md

 ## Updating Allowed Tags And Attributes

 The file `class-amp-allowed-tags-generated.php` has the AMP specification's allowed tags and attributes.
 It's used in sanitization.

-To update that file:
+To update that file, perform the following steps (which need to be improved):

 1. `cd` to the root of this plugin
-2. run `bash bin/amphtml-update.sh`
+2. Find the most recent stable release of AMP at https://github.com/ampproject/amphtml/releases (e.g. 1902081532110)
+3. Update `composer.json` replacing the old tag references for `ampproject/amphtml` to the latest version.
+4. Run `rm composer.lock && composer install`.
+5. Run `bash bin/amphtml-update.sh` (or `lando ssh -c 'bash bin/amphtml-update.sh'` if using Lando)
+6. Update tests based on changes to the spec.
+7. Commit changes.

-That script is intended for a Linux environment like [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV).
+This script is intended for a Linux environment like [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) or [Lando wordpressdev](https://github.com/felixarntz/wordpressdev).

 ## Testing Media And Embed Support